Invariant Representation Learning for Infant Pose Estimation with Small Data: SyRIP: Synthetic/Real Infant Pose Dataset for Pose Data Augmentation

 As stated earlier, there is a shortage of labeled infant pose dataset, and despite recent efforts in developing them, a versatile dataset with different and complex poses to train a deep network on is yet to be built.
 The only publicly-available infant image dataset is MINI-RGBD dataset \cite{hesse2018computer}, which provides only 12 synthetic infant models with continuous pose sequences.
 However, beside having simple poses, MINI-RGBD sequential feature leads to a small variation in the poses between adjacent frames and the poses of whole dataset are mainly repeated.
 In \figref{Distri}(a), we show the distribution of body poses of MINI-RGBD dataset and observe that poses in this dataset are simple and lack variations.
 Both its simplicity and being exclusively synthetic would cause the pose estimation models trained on MINI-RGBD to not generalize well to the real-world infant images.

-However, collecting and fully annotating a large-scale real infant pose dataset comparable to the size of adult pose datasets, such as Microsoft COCO \cite{lin2014microsoft}, MPII \cite{andriluka20142d}, LSP \cite{Johnson10}, and FLIC \cite{modec13}, is very challenging, due to the privacy concerns that have also limited the number of samples in the web.
+However, collecting and fully annotating a large-scale real infant pose dataset comparable to the size of adult pose datasets is very challenging, due to the privacy concerns that have also limited the number of samples in the web.
 To address this data limitation, we present a hybrid dataset forming strategy by mixing both real and synthetic infant pose data to form our SyRIP dataset, which exploits not only the real infant pose and appearance information, but also the data augmentation flexibility through using a set of synthetic infant models.

 \Distri